chandana-karunaratne/Reddit-Scraper/README.md

 ## Welcome to my Reddit Web Scraper

-This code gets relevant details (including the top comment) from the top n posts in a specific subreddit.
+This code collects relevant details (including the top comment) from the top n posts in a specific subreddit.